-Here is a video I put together to show you the whole process.
+Here is a video I put together to show you my whole process for making this homemade toffee recipe.
 I didn’t include the video of the buttery disaster of the first batch, but you can see that by the pictures above!

 More Easy Homemade Candy Recipes to Try:

 - Quick and Easy Chocolate Peanut Butter Fudge